Adelaide Festival

 A $1,000 deposit is required per person to confirm your booking on tour.
 This deposit is non-refundable.

-Once the full and final performance program is released, an instalment of $2,000 is required.
+Now that the full and final performance program is released, an instalment of $2,000 is required.

 your tour consultant